manthanank/learn-javascript/README.md

 typeof null                   // Returns "object"
 ```

+Keep in mind that

-The data type of NaN is number
+- The data type of NaN is number

-The data type of an array is object
+- The data type of an array is object

-The data type of a date is object
+- The data type of a date is object

-The data type of null is object
+- The data type of null is object

-The data type of an undefined variable is undefined *
+- The data type of an undefined variable is undefined *

-The data type of a variable that has not been assigned a value is also undefined *
+- The data type of a variable that has not been assigned a value is also undefined *

 ## Math